A chance to be on the stage in 2019!

 Extra props and costume changes (we suggest putting your additional costumes on a hanger with your name on it)

-Scripts to practice with
+Scripts to practise with

 The Grace Studios Perpetual Award